The principles of effective Client Relationship Management (CRM) and resources to help with achieving this.

 - Specific departmental and DET policies

-- Other information useful when delivering services funded by us and DET.
+- Other information that may be useful when delivering services funded by the department and DET.

-Organisations are required to comply with the specific departmental policies contained in this kit and legislative requirements outlined in the terms and conditions of the service agreement.
+Organisations are required to comply with the applicable departmental policies contained in the kit, as well as any legislative requirements outlined in the terms and conditions of the service agreement.

 For more information, see Service agreement information kit on the Funded Agency Channel website.